turnkeyz/CIS-4375-Project/frontend/README.md

 ```
 //clone from github
 git clone https://github.com/turnkeyz/CIS-4375-Project/tree/main/frontend.git

-cd into folder to install packages
+//cd into folder to install packages
 npm install

-// create the proper .env file in the root folder of the project to setup connection with DB (see .env.example)
+// create the proper .env file in the root folder of the project to setup connection with DB
 //run in Development mode
 npm run dev
 ```